maisam2004/gym_portobello/README.md

 # Structure
 The page is structured in a well know, recognizable, user friendly, and easy to learn way.

-01.Upon arriving the user sees a familiar type of navigation bar with the GYM name logo on the left side and the navigation links one the right.
+01.Upon arriving the user sees a familiar type of navigation bar with the GYM name logo on the left side and the navigation links on the right.
 The website consists of three separate pages and a modal link for contact

 ![Navigation bar](./assets/images/navbar.jpeg)
 ![Navigation bar on mobile device](./assets/images/navbar_mobile.jpeg)